Why End Malaria?

-Malaria is one of oldest and deadliest diseases, devastating families, communities, and countries.
-Yet we have the tools to end malaria in a generation.
-This is why we are putting all our energy into making malaria no more.
+Malaria is one of the oldest and deadliest diseases, devastating families, communities, and countries around the world.
+Yet, we have the tools to be the generation to end malaria for good.

 • Keeping children healthy enables parents to go to work and reduce the need to spend their wages on malaria treatments and health care.

-Malaria keeps families and communities from prospering.
-By sustaining investments in ending malaria and improving health, we can unlock economic growth and human potential.
+By sustaining investments in malaria prevention and treatment, we can unlock economic growth and human potential.

 • Malaria-free countries have 5x greater economic growth than countries with malaria.